Kerbas-ad-astra/Stock-Revamp/README.md

 - Most parts in the base game (i.e. not from Making History or any future expansions) get completely replaced, but there are a handful of exceptions:
 	- Spaceplane parts are generally left alone.
 (The "Wheesley", "Whiplash", and "Panther" engines get some decorative turbomachinery added to the front of them.)
 	- Squad's revamped fuel tanks, adapters, and probe cores are still available as variants (though Ven's models are now the default variant for them).
-	- The revamped Mk2 Lander Can model is left alone, because looks nice enough and has new functionality.
+	- Some of Squad's revamped thrusters and pods are left alone, since they have new functionality and look nice enough.
 - New parts are added fill some gaps in the stock range, including half-sized deployable solar panels, structural girders in multiple sizes and configurations, and a range of Oscar 0.625m fuel tanks.

 A full gallery of parts is available on Imgur: https://imgur.com/a/L8rpP